robfatland/zero2x/README.md

-This repo considers fast (time scale ~ one hour) publication of tabular data together with an active API for data query/retrieval[.](https://github.com/robfatland/ops)
+This repo considers fast (time scale ~ one hour) publication of tabular data together with an active API for data query/retrieval[.](https://github.com/robfatland/ops) To get the deployment time down to one hour for a new dataset: You will need to do some advance preparation and possibly some practice.
+This repo has three subfolders: Sequential walk-throughs `1_publish_table`, `2_build_api` and `3_create_client`.

 ### Quick procedural summary